314-grp-301/314-grp-301.github.io/Assignments/09-Hardware-Implementation.md

 ## User Interface
 ### User Interface:
-If the current design does not include it, consider adding buttons or switches for manual override or control, which could be useful if wireless communication is temporarily unavailable.
+add buttons or switches for manual override or control, which could be useful if wireless communication is temporarily unavailable.

 ## Documentation and Traceability
 ### Clear Labeling: